Skip to content

 Length: 3 hours

-This event is the perfect way for your kids to get a taste of what Summer Camp at Life Time could be like: They’ll spend their time sampling camp electives.
+This event is the perfect way for your kids to get a taste of what Summer Camp at Life Time could be like as they’ll spend their time sampling camp electives.
 This includes trying the Kids Studio Classes, Fitness & Agility classes, tapping into their creative side with arts and crafts, and challenging their minds with S.T.E.A.M. activities.
 These electives allow kids to build relationships with others while learning and growing — all while having fun.

 Yoga Rave